puzzle/ansible-training/content/en/docs/11/_index.en.md

 ### Task 2

-* Point your webbrowser to the official documentation of 'ansible-rulebook'.
+* Point your webbrowser to the official documentation of `ansible-rulebook`.
 * Install and configure everything needed to run ansible-rulebook and source plugins.
 * Check version of 'ansible-rulebook'